Guide For Hindus

 When to visit?

 The front monastery area, including Kadavul temple, is open daily from 9am to noon.
 Please come early.
-No additional time frame is open except to Hindus on pilgrimage who have made advance arrangements as described further below.
+No additional time frame is open except to Hindus on formal pilgrimage who have made advance arrangements as described further below.

 Hindus may attend the daily 9am Siva puja in Kadavul temple.
 It lasts about 1.5 hours.
 After the puja, you may view part of the under-construction Iraivan Temple through a nearby telescope.